Torit County, Eastern Equatoria State

 CONFLICT DYNAMICS

-The outbreak of the civil war in December 2013 and subsequent insecurity in Torit County led to widespread displacement, with significant increases in displacement trends observed in 2016 and again in 2017.
-These incidents were both a result of communal clashes, as well as clashes between government and opposition factions in the area.
-Those who were able to fled to other parts of the county, neighboring counties, or even across international borders.
+The outbreak of the national conflict in December 2013 and subsequent insecurity in Torit County led to widespread displacement, with significant increases in displacement trends observed in 2016 and again in 2017.
+These incidents were both a result of clashes among ethnic groups and (since 2016) clashes between government and opposition factions in the area.
+Those who were able fled from Torit town to other parts of the county, neighbouring counties, or across international borders.
 High poverty rates and insecurity along major roads prevented many IDPs from being able to flee out of the county.
+Insecurity within the county during the national conflict was characterised by invasive security measures, road ambushes, and looting (Multi-Sector Rapid Needs Assessment 2016).

 ADMINISTRATION & LOGISTICS